West Cornwall Railway: The Cornwall Railway arrives

 The Cornwall Railway was constructed to connect Plymouth and Falmouth, through Truro, as a broad gauge line.
 It opened from Plymouth as far as a new, more conveniently located station in Truro on the northern margin of the city in May 1859.

 Pursuing the object of reaching Falmouth, it constructed a line westward, involving a short tunnel, as far as the dormant West Cornwall station at Truro Road.
 It laid a single line of standard gauge rails from its own station to make an end-on connection with the West Cornwall line, enabling West Cornwall trains to reach the Cornwall Railway station.
 This was opened in August 1860, enabling for the first time rail travel throughout from Penzance to London, but with a break of gauge at Truro.
 (This required passengers to change trains, and goods had to be physically transshipped into different wagons.)

 From that time most West Cornwall passenger trains used the Cornwall Railway station, but the first westbound and last eastbound train of the day continued to use Newham until November 1863.
 From that time all passenger trains used the Cornwall Railway station, and Newham became a goods station.

 The Cornwall Railway continued its construction towards Falmouth, and opened that line on 24 August 1863.
 This included an independent track from its Truro station paralleling its standard gauge track to the West Cornwall, and diverging at Higher Town.
 Its broad gauge line crossed the West Cornwall's standard gauge Newham branch on the level; the junction was known as Penwithers Junction.

 A contemporary engineer's report stated that "an extensive system of signal mechanism has been erected" at the crossing, indicating that a signal interlocking was installed there; this was the first west of Exeter if not Bristol, according to MacDermot.

 The topography at Penwithers Junction clearly shows that earthworks for an east curve were formed.
 This would have allowed through running from Newham towards the Cornwall Railway station at Truro.
 MacDermot states that this was formed at this time by the West Cornwall company, but that it was never completed.

 A call to lay broad gauge rails

 The Cornwall Railway was a broad gauge line, and there was an inconvenient break of gauge at Truro.
 In 1864 it gave notice to the West Cornwall company requiring it to lay broad gauge rails throughout; this was in accordance with the 1850 West Cornwall powers.
 The West Cornwall was quite unable to finance the required work, and had no alternative but to look for a buyer.
-In fact the only realistic buyer was the "Associated Companies", a group composed of the Great Western Railway, the Bristol & Exeter Railway and the South Devon Railway.
+In fact the only realistic buyer was the "Associated Companies", a group composed of the Great Western Railway, the Bristol and Exeter Railway and the South Devon Railway.
 The sale went through, and the Associated Companies took over the working of the line from 1 July 1865, and completed the purchase on 1 January 1866.